inverse-inc/packetfence/t/venom/pfservers/captive_portal/TESTSUITE.md

    PacketFence server
 1. Check RADIUS audit log for node01
 1. Check VLAN assigned to node01 *on* switch01
+1. Wait some time to let node01 received an IP through DHCP
 1. Run locales test *on* node01

 ## Teardown steps